muratk3n/thirdwave/en/tweets/2019/week26.md

 All that leads to apathy so it's like "why do I care?".
-The answer needs to be positive, in a big way, bcz this is abt the executive and that politics is more than issues, it's about a leader.
+The answer needs to be positive, in a big way, bcz this is abt the executive and politics is more than issues, it's about a leader.

 "What is the left’s problem with Tulsi Gabbard?"